MarcusE1W/eastend-notebook-syntax/README.md

-# East End - syntax theme
+# East End Notebook - syntax theme

+This is the East end syntax theme - Notebook style

 A light flowery theme.
+With notebook style.

-The East End syntax is designed for the [East End UI theme](https://atom.io/themes/east-end-ui).
+The East End Notebook syntax is designed for the [East End UI theme](https://atom.io/themes/east-end-ui).

 The idea is to have, together with the UI theme a GUI that is easily readable on a notebook in many light conditions.